top of page

 • portable sawmill

-• community barn or pavilion
+• simple community structures such as a barn or pavilion

 What can shared tools be used for?

-• process lumber
+• milling lumber

-• terrace gardens
+• terracing gardens

 ⛰ TERRAIN, ACCESS, AND LIFESTYLE